PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 To continue in the Book of Nehemiah:

-Also day by day, from the first day unto the last day, he read in the book of the law of God.
-And they kept the feast seven days; and on the eighth day was a solemn assembly, according unto the manner.
+Also day by day, from the first day until the last day, he read from the book of the Law of God.
+And they kept the feast seven days; and on the eighth day there was a sacred assembly, according to the prescribed manner.
 (Nehemiah 8:18)

 During the time of Jesus on earth it was a custom for the Jews, during the feast of Tabernacles, to come in procession to the Temple carrying torches.
 The combined light from the processional torches and the lampstands of the Temple lit the area in and around the Temple.